KezzyNgotho/Anti-Korrupt/src/canister_creation_canister/README.md

 ## production
 dfx deploy --ic canister_creation_canister

-# Set DeVinci Backend as master canister (you have to deploy that canister first and then return with its id)
+# Set Backend as master canister (you have to deploy that canister first and then return with its id)
 # local
 dfx canister call canister_creation_canister setMasterCanisterId '("be2us-64aaa-aaaaa-qaabq-cai")'